 The Complainant, Novartis AG, was established in 1996 through a merger of two other companies, Ciba-Geigy and Sandoz.
 The Complainant is the holding company of the Novartis Group which is one of the biggest global pharmaceutical and healthcare groups.
-The Complainant's group solutions to address the evolving needs of patients worldwide by developing and delivering innovative medical treatments and drugs.
-The Complainant's products are manufactured and sold in many regions worldwide, including China.
+The Complainant's products are manufactured and sold in many regions worldwide including China.
 The Complainant has a strong presence in China where the Respondent is located.
-The Complainant has been present in China for the last three decades, during which it launched about 62 medicines.
+The Complainant states that it has been present in China for the last three decades, during which it launched about 62 medicines.
 The Complainant's official global and local websites in China connect customers to its official sales and service locations.